Online Diagnosis Hotspots Header Image

 We’ve all done it.
 With information so readily available on the internet, the temptation to self-diagnose on Google is ever-growing.
 In a post-pandemic world, when medical anxiety is at an all-time high and doctor’s appointments are sometimes hard to get, it’s easy to understand why consulting ‘Dr Google’ is an increasing trend.

-As experts in health insurance, we care about consumers’ health so sought out where they find reliable information.
+As experts in extras cover health insurance, we care about consumers’ health so sought out where they find reliable information.
 To gain some insight into self-diagnoses, we asked Dr Luke Pratsides MBBS MSc MRCGP MFCI, Lead GP at Numan, what the most Googled health symptoms are.
 In his experience, he’s found that the most-reported symptoms include:

 • Nausea/ vomiting